+We sampled many extant amniotes to achieve broad coverage of Tetrapoda.
 For the birds, Pons et al. (2005) was used for the Laridae, Wang et al. (2013) for the Phasianidae and Gonzales et al. (2009) for the Anatidae.
 The temporal calibration was taken from Prum et al. (2015) as recommended by Berv and Field (2017); gaps were filled in using the database www.birdtree.org.

 Several papers, mainly Tarver et al. (2016), were used for the phylogeny and divergence times of mammals.
 For the Muridae, three references were used: Lecompte et al. (2008), Zhuang et al. (2015 [Zhuang, 2015 #23723]), and Lu et al. (2017 [Lu, 2017 #23725]) for the position of two taxa: Mesocricetus auratus and Peromyscus melanophrys.
 Other species were placed following the work of Meredith et al. (2011), which also gives divergence times.
-We caution, however, that all available molecular dates for Paleogene and earlier mammal nodes are controversial and may be overestimates (Berv and Field 2017).
+We caution, however, that all available molecular dates for Paleogene and earlier mammal nodes are controversial and may be overestimates (Berv and Field 2017; Phillips and Fruciano 2018).

 Three references were also used to integrate squamates in the phylogenetic tree and for the calibration of divergence times: Brandley et al. (2005), Rabosky et al. (2014), Reeder (2003).
 Sterli et al. (2013) was used for turtles.

 For turtles, there is now a near-consensus that they are diapsids, a hypothesis that is not necessarily incompatible with an origin among “parareptiles” (Laurin and Piñeiro 2017).
-Thus, following most recent molecular phylogenetic analyses (e.g., Hugall et al. 2007; Irisarri et al. 2017 [Hugall, 2007 #15429]), we have inserted them as the sister-group of Archosauria.
+Thus, following most recent phylogenetic analyses of molecular data (e.g., Hugall et al. 2007; Irisarri et al. 2017 [Hugall, 2007 #15429]), we have inserted them as the sister-group of Archosauria.

 We disagree with several of the calibration dates in Irisarri et al. (2017), which often appear unreasonably old.
-For instance, they place the divergence between caecilians and batrachians and the divergence between anurans and urodeles in the Early Carboniferous, around 330 and 320 Ma, respectively, but our thorough analyses of the fossil record, with due consideration of its incompleteness, suggest significantly more recent dates, in the Permian (Marjanović and Laurin 2007 [Marjanović, 2007 #14520], 2008, 2014).
+For instance, they place the divergence between caecilians and batrachians and the divergence between anurans and urodeles in the Early Carboniferous, around 330 and 320 Ma, respectively, but our thorough analyses of the fossil record, with due consideration of its incompleteness, suggest significantly more recent dates, in the Permian (Marjanović and Laurin 2007 [Marjanović, 2007 #14520], 2008, 2013b).
 This is not surprising because some of the dating constraints used by Irisarri et al. (2017: table S8) are wrong.
 For instance, they enforced a minimal divergence age between cryptodiran and pleurodiran turtles of 210 Ma (Late Triassic), but all analyses of the last fifteen years (e.g. Sterli et al. 2013, 2018) strongly suggest that the oldest known turtles that fit within this dichotomy date from the Late Jurassic, less than 165 Ma.
-The divergence between humans and armadillos (boreotherian and xenarthran placentals) was constrained to the middle of the Cretaceous (95.3–113 Ma), based on outdated literature that assigned a wide variety of stem-eutherians to highly nested positions in the placental crown; there are currently no clear placentals known from any Cretaceous sediments even as young as 66 Ma (see e.g. Wible et al. 2009), barely half the age of the older end of the constraint range.
+The divergence between humans and armadillos (boreotherian and xenarthran placentals) was constrained to the middle of the Cretaceous (95.3–113 Ma), based on outdated literature that assigned a wide variety of stem-eutherians to highly nested positions in the placental crown; there are currently no clear placentals known from any Cretaceous sediments even as young as 66 Ma (Halliday et al. 2015, 2016; Davies et al. 2017; Phillips and Fruciano 2018), barely half the age of the older end of the constraint range.
 Conversely, the divergence between diapsids (hence sauropsids) and synapsids had a minimal age constraint of 288 Ma (Early Permian), which is much too young given the presence of sauropsids (and presumed synapsids) in Joggins, in sediments that have recently been dated (Carpenter 2015 [Carpenter, 2015 #21943]) around 317–319 Ma (early Late Carboniferous).
 Thus, we have not used divergence dates from that source.